 On July 16th the POWs were boarded onto the Nissyo Maru for transport to Japan and moved and dropped anchor at the breakwater in the harbor.
 The ship remained there until July 23rd when it moved and dropped anchor off Corregidor at 2:00 P.M.
 It remained there overnight and sailed the next day as part of a convoy.
 On July 26th one of the ships in the convoy was sunk at 3:00 A.M.
 At 8:00 A.M., on July 28th, the ships reached Takao, Formosa, and sailed at 8:00 P.M. the same day, for Moji, Japan.
 From July 30th to August 2nd, the ships sailed through a storm, which kept submarines away, and arrived in Japan on August 4th at midnight.

-The camp guards stole items from Red Cross packages and withheld the packages withheld from July 1, 1944, to September 2, 1945.
+The camp guards stole items from Red Cross packages and withheld the packages from July 1, 1944, to September 2, 1945.
 The Japanese intentionally opened packages and mixed up contents so that the ranking Allied officer would not know how much should be in each package.
-When they were given to the POWs they were often contained less than what had been sent.
+When they were given to the POWs they were often contained less than what had been sent and the amount of food in the boxes had no real nutritional value.
 In addition, when Red Cross packages arrived, they were withheld from POWs from three to seven months after arriving.

 Bill believed that had the atomic bomb not been dropped, the prisoners would have been killed by the Japanese or would not have been able to survive another winter.
 When news of the surrendered reached the POWs, they remained in Omine Machi for a month living off supplies being dropped by the B-29's.

 Bill was officially liberated in September 15, 1945.
 He and the other POWs were taken to Wakayama, Japan, where they were boarded onto the U.S.S.
 Consolation.
 Records from the ship show that Bill was in good health but was malnourished.